yongsongH/DASRGAN/README.md

 ## Model

-Pre-trained models and algorithms are subject to software copyright protection.
+A software copyright application for this work is in progress.
+Access to the pre-trained models and core code is restricted as they are protected intellectual property.
+I appreciate your understanding.

 <a id="citation"></a>